-There is no accelarated degree program at Mount Holyoke College does accept transfer credits.
+There is no accelarated degree program at Mount Holyoke College, but students who wish to save money or graduate early can look into transferring in credits.
+Mount Holyoke College accepts transfer credits.
 The school accepts AP credit and IB credits.
-Mount Holyoke College does not offer classes during the summer.
+Many students like to take classes in the summer, to earn extra credits.
+However, Mount Holyoke College does not offer classes during the summer.

 Mount Holyoke College offers an orientation program before the start of fall classes to prepare new students for college life.

 Reminder: Mount Holyoke College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Mount Holyoke College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement

 Students do not have to take a computer class.

 Reminder: Check with Mount Holyoke College directly for more information on requirements.
 Individual departments or majors may have additional required courses.